sreilly1977/dlh-cyber_security/common_core/README.md

 Most scripts in this repository are one-liners with little to no commenting or error handling, due to the automated checking of the VLE.
 They are written to showcase command and concept understanding rather than production readiness.

-The Threat Modeling Fundamentals and Understanding Vulnerabilities sections are series of blog posts exploring those respective topics.
+The Security Policy Analysis, Threat Modeling Fundamentals, and Understanding Vulnerabilities sections are series of blog posts exploring those respective topics.
 The Learning Objectives section consists of answers to questions, divided by subject, and condensed to one line, in preparation for that week's test.

 ## CompTIA Security+ Alignment